All Up 2 You

-All Up 2 You is the second single by Aventura from their album The Last.
+All Up 2 You is a promotional single by Aventura from their album The Last.
 The song features Akon and Wisin & Yandel.
-On April 23, they performed the song at the 2009 Latin Billboard Music Awards.
+On April 23, the group performed the song at the 2009 Latin Billboard Music Awards.
 Aventura member Romeo uses the auto-tune effect in his vocals.
 A merengue remix was made for the song.
 The song was also included on Wisin & Yandel's re-release album La Revolución: Evolution, and for the Mexican and Brazilian edition there is a remix featuring dancehall artist Adrian Banton.
 In Premios Lo Nuestro 2010, the song was nominated for Urban Song of the Year, losing to Tito el Bambino's "El Amor" and Collaboration of the Year losing to Luis Fonsi's "Aquí Estoy Yo".
 In 2011, Aventura released a greatest hits album exclusively for Spain in which included a remix version of the song in the same genre as a bonus track.
 This version did not include Akon and it was renamed "Vete".